Talent Acquisition has re-invented itself.

 This year, Talent Acquisition has experienced strategic growth and is now a critical part of the conversation that shapes an organization’s direction and vision.

-As you get ready for 2017, here are some must-reads for Talent Acquisition leaders and practitioners:
+As you get ready for 2017, here are some must-reads Talent Acquisition articles of 2016:

 When CEOs were asked about the biggest challenge they faced, human capital was listed as number one.
 This article summarizes John’s Sullivan’s keynote address from the Recruiting Trends 2016 Conference, where he shared why organizations must pay special attention to recruiting data if the business is to succeed.